Atkinson's formula for the mean square of $\zeta(s)$ with an explicit error term: Estimation of terms in equation

-The first bound from Lemma~\ref{lem:divsum1} now follows because the remainder in the latter inequality is a decreasing function for $Y\geq 1$ and its value for $Y=5$ is negative.
+The first bound from Lemma~\ref{lem:divsum1} now follows because the remainder in the previous inequality is a decreasing function for $Y\geq 1$ and its value for $Y=5$ is negative.
 Concerning the second bound, the mean-value theorem implies

 Also,

 because this is true for $1\leq n \leq 10^3$ by numerical verification, and

 for $n\geq 10^3$ by~\cite{NicolasRobin}.
 This concludes the proof of Lemma~\ref{lem:divsum1}. \end{proof}